from a handpicked tutor in LIVE 1-to-1 classes

 - 500 ml of oil.

-Important Notes on Metric System
+Important Notes on Metric System:

-Given below are a few important notes on the topic metric system that will help you in understanding the topic better and faster.
+Given below are a few important notes on the metric system in math.

 - The standard unit for measurement of weight is a kilogram.

 - The standard unit for measurement of capacity is the liter.

 - Time is measured using hours, minutes, and seconds.

 ► Related Topics:

 Check these articles related to the metric system of measurement.